avtanska/old-school-stuff/README.md

 old-school-stuff
 ================

-Old school projects from the University of Helsinki years
+Old school projects from the University of Helsinki years.
+It is a nice trip down memory lane when going through old code from ten years back.
+Even nicer to still understand the code after all these years!

+Most of the project are in Finnish, cope with it. :)